COPRS/infrastructure/doc/how-to/HMI configuration backups.md

 ```
 On the next deployment, the datasource will be deployed during the deployment of `myapp`.

+## Keycloak

+To download a realm, in the administration console :
+- go to `Export`
+- choose the data you wish to export
+- download the realm and place it under `apps/keycloak/custom-realm.json`

+On the next deployment, the realm will be imported in keycloak.

+**Remark**: The current realm management policy is to overwrite configuration at each new deployment of keycloak.
+If you wish to change the policy, in `apps/keycloak/values.yaml`, line 80 change `OVERWRITE_EXISTING` to `IGNORE_EXISTING`.

 ## Graylog

 Graylog components such as dashboards or streams can be saved in content packs.